saltstack/salt/rfcs/sls-alternative-syntax.md

 ## What needs to be changed in existing modules?

 Nothing.
 Also no changes to any future modules, yet to be written.
+If module has non-traditional way of exposing methods, e.g. implemented as class or functions made dynamically, in this case `__call__` should be made separately for that.
+However, since this is advanced way of making modules, developer already knows what he is doing in this case.

 ## Impact on existing ecosystem